Since 1973, and we are very proud that we still represent two of our original clients.

 Lease commencement is generally the date when the lease has been fully executed and goes into effect.
 The tenant may take possession of the building or space at that time, but not always.
 On occasion, the owner may continue to have possession, for example, if they wish to make landlord improvements.

-A TI or tenant improvement allowance is an agreed-upon budget provided by the landlord for the tenant to make improvements to the building or leased space.
+A TI or tenant improvement allowance is an agreed-upon budget provided by the landlord for the tenant to make improvements to the leased space.
 Any costs for the improvements that exceed the allowance are the responsibility of the tenant to pay.

 Rental Rate x Square Footage = Annual Rent Annual Rent ÷ 12 = Monthly Rent Payment.
 (Here’s an example: $35/sf x 5,000sf = $ 175,000/year annual rent.
 That annual rent ÷ 12 months = $14,583/month rent payment.)